Ipad Online Tutorials

 Steve Jobs announcing the first generation of iPad, 2010

 The first generation of iPad was announced on January 27, 2010, and pre-ordering began on March 12.
-Initial reaction to the product name, which supposedly struck some women as a menstrual pun "indicative of a male-helmed team oblivious" to the connotations, was negative,.
+Initial reaction to the product name, which struck some women as a menstrual pun "indicative of a male-helmed team oblivious" to the connotations, was negative.

 A Wi-Fi-capable version was released in the United States on April 3 and a 3G-capable version was released on April 30.
 Apple released iPad models internationally on May 28, July 23, and September 17.
-The first iPad has a 1 GHz Apple A4 central processing unit (CPU) with 256 megabytes (MB) of random access memory (RAM) and a PowerVR SGX535 graphics processing unit (GPU).
+The first iPad has a 1 GHz Apple A4 CPU with 256 MB of RAM and a PowerVR SGX535 GPU.
 It has four buttons; a home button that directs the user to its homepage, a wake-and-sleep button, and two volume-control buttons.
 Its multi-touch-based display has a resolution of 1,024 by 768 pixels.

 The second generation of iPad was announced on March 2, 2011, and released on March 11.
 It is 33% thinner and 15% lighter than its predecessor, and uses a dual-core Apple A5 chip consisting of a twice-as-fast CPU and a nine-times-faster GPU.
 It has one camera each on the front and the back, both of which support Apple's video-telephony service, FaceTime.
 Apple slimmed the iPad by eliminating the display's stamped-sheet-metal frame, using thinner glass for the screen overlay, and eliminating some space between the display and battery.